- About This Trip

 One reason we include camping on many of our trips is to facilitate group bonding and teamwork.
 We all have to work together to make that a happy experience.
 Each client will be expected to contribute to camp duties.
 Your tour leader may divide you into groups for camp chores and/or assign you specific duties.
 Clients will be expected to set up their own tents and arrange their sleeping quarters according to their own (or shared) preferences.

 It is required that you be punctual at all times.
-This is a courtesy to other travelers and can negatively impact the operations of a trip if punctuality is not adhered to.
+This is a courtesy to other travellers and can negatively impact the operations of a trip if punctuality is not adhered to.

 Sleeping bags and towels

-You will need good, warm sleeping bags for the camping and houseboat nights of your trip.
-Although Western Canada is warm in summer, some of our camping is at quite high elevations which can get cool at night.
-Please see the weather chart in that section of these Trip Notes.
+You will need good, warm sleeping bags for the camping nights of your trip.
 You will likely want to bring along your own sleeping bags.
 If you prefer not to bring sleeping bags on your flight, you will find them widely available for purchase in every price range in Vancouver.
 Alternatively, you may rent sleeping bags from West Adventures for the duration of the trip.

 Included and Optional Activities

 We include quite a few activities in our trips and expect that you have joined our trips because you want to participate in these types of activities.
-Included on this trip are National Parks passes, a Prince William Sound cruise, Denali Park scenic tour, a ferry ride and several optional side excursions.
+Included on this trip are National Parks passes, a Prince William Sound cruise, Denali Park scenic tour, a ferry ride.
 You have the right to refrain from these included activities; however, in this case, you will not be refunded for the activities you choose not to participate in.
 When appropriate or necessary, the trip leader will attempt to arrange an alternative, but that will be at your additional expense.

 Currency and Money